churchmanlab/genewalk/README.md

 ### Gene list file
 GeneWalk always requires a text file with a list of genes as input.
 These are typically differentially expressed genes in a given experimental setting.
-GeneWalk supports gene list files containing HGNC symbols, HGNC IDs, or MGI IDs.
+GeneWalk supports gene list files containing HGNC gene symbols, HGNC IDs, or MGI IDs.
 Each line in the file contains a gene identifier of one of these types.